tempesta-tech/tempesta/README.md

 must end with `.tbd`.
 E.g. `cache_db /opt/tempesta/db/cache.tdb` is
 the right Tmpesta DB path.
 However, this is the only path pattern rather than real path.
-Tempesta creates per NUMA node database files, so if you have two processor packages on modern hardware, then follwoing files will be created (one for earch processor package) for the example above:
+Tempesta creates per NUMA node database files, so if you have two processor packages on modern hardware, then the following files will be created (one for each processor package) for the example above:

         /opt/tempesta/db/cache0.tdb
         /opt/tempesta/db/cache1.tdb